 Why did Dallas County go dry so early?
 Because of a “local option” vote in September, 1917.
 The city of Dallas voted against it, but the surrounding communities voted overwhelmingly FOR it.
 (You could still drive over to Fort Worth for legal beer and hooch, though.)
 Election results below (click for larger image).

 How were things faring a year later?

-This has been my rather tenuously-associated St. Patrick’s Day post of 2016 (Irish name, bar, green border), but … Happy St. Patrick’s Day!
+This has been a rather tenuously-associated St. Patrick’s Day post (Irish name, bar, green border), but … Happy St. Patrick’s Day!